Speed limits in Georgia (country)

 The speed limits in Georgia are regulated by Law of Road Safety, article 29.

 Generic limits

+In all cases, the limit for residential areas, as opposed to wider built-up areas, is 20 km/h.
+Oversize loads and hazardous cargoes attract their own specific limits on a case by case basis not directly detailed in the highway legislation.

+The legislation as written does not make it clear what "Class S" consists of, besides "Special Vehicles".
+Inference from the wider document, and the use of the category in other European countries would suggest "Snowmobiles and Motor Sledges", as well as light tricycles ("voiturettes") with which these share some superficial design features.

 Limits in urban areas

 There are several streets in Tbilisi, Batumi and Kutaisi where the speed limit is higher than generic limit (60 km/h).